JerryJianLin/JerryJianLin.github.io/_pages/teaching.md

-* Transient Current in MIS TDs

-## 2. My research: Trench Structure MIS TDs
+## 2. My research: Trench Structure MIS TDs (Trench MIS TDs)
 ---
+* In 2019, with the aim to utilize MIS TDs as a new type of memory devices, I proposed a new device structure for MIS TDs.
+* I called it <b>"Trench structure MIS TD (Trench MIS TD)"</b>.
+* The following is my research about Trench MIS TDs.

 {% include base_path %}